 + COH 01300 - EPIDEMIOLOGY (3 crs.
 3 hrs.)

 Introduction to factors which determine occurrence of disease in populations.
 Applies basic principles to disease prevention and health promotion at institution and community levels.
-Prerequisite: MAT 02000
+Prerequisite: Passing score on the COMPASS Math Skills Exam or the equivalent.